hopocode/component-renderer-out/README.md

-# component-renderer
+# component-renderer-out

-React / PHP renderer by spec
+Specify html by json and render out.
+This repo is just source of tests...